From Rust Dev to ZK Engineer: Halo2 1:1 Mentoring

 “zkSnarks from Zero” is an 8-week 1:1 mentoring program for Rust developers who want to build ZK circuits with halo2.
 It covers the full path from finite field arithmetic to a working proof system, with hands-on code every week.

-The course is run by Adam Smolarek, who has been writing production ZK code since 2022 and working in blockchain/cryptography since 2016.
-He previously onboarded a team of developers to ZK SNARKs.
+The program is run by Adam Smolarek, who has been writing production ZK code since 2022 and working in blockchain/cryptography since 2016.
+He previously onboarded a team of developers to ZK SNARKs and has ported a halo2 verifier to a chain with no native support.

 Cost